 There are assorted right and left handed accessories – best of all is being able to purchase custom stamps!

-I considered taking courses at a local college or tech school, but found a one-year program in San Francisco.
-Beatrice, the owner and founder of the program, and her staff offer intensive programs.
-I took the beginner three-week session and successfully completed the first six projects.
+I considered taking courses at a local college or tech school, but found a one-year program offered by an individual; I took the beginner course and successfully completed the first six projects.

 Yes, there are seven items here…the first is a sample to learn basics like cutting, gluing, stitching (each piece is hand stitched) and edge finishing.

 This is the back side of the first project, a slim card wallet (of buttery soft leather).
 Look closely and you can see the stitching lines around the outer edge are not quite straight.
 An even closer look and you may be able to see the creasing iron marking.
 My plan is to incorporate creasing and the edge finishing techniques I learned into wallets and leather handbags.

 Where has the time gone – September is right around the corner!